top of page

 Awards

-• The winner will receive $500 dollars and 10 copies of the anthology in which the story appears.
+• The winner will receive $500 dollars and five copies of the anthology in which the story appears.
 The winner will also have the opportunity to be interviewed about their work; the interview will be published alongside the story.

 • If a runner-up is chosen, their work will be offered publication, an accompanying interview, $200, and five copies of the issue in which their work appears.